 3. Utilise your workforce

 We’re sure all senior team members will agree, it’s heartbreaking when we as managers must delegate mind-numbing tasks to our talented junior co-workers.
-Apart from the ‘been there done that, hated it’ that crosses our mind, it is tough to see them mimicking a production line when they are capable of so much more.
+Apart from the ‘been there done that, hated it’, it is tough to see colleagues doing far less than what they are capable of.
 Taking control of manual time consuming tasks will not only enrich your employees’ work life, but it will make your payroll budget go the extra mile.